U.S. healthcare bill's collapse escalates Republican infighting

 A shift of either chamber into Democratic hands would make it even more difficult for Trump to pass his agenda of tax reform, toughening immigration laws and rolling back Obamacare.
 Republicans have not delivered a significant legislative win on any topic since Trump took office in January.

-Mosbacher said she was “leaning toward supporting” Cruz’s primary opponent, Stefano de Stefano, even though she served as fundraiser for the incumbent’s 2012 campaign.
+Mosbacher said she was “leaning towards supporting” Cruz’s primary opponent, Stefano de Stefano, even though she served as fundraiser for the incumbent’s 2012 campaign.

 Whoever prevails in that fight would likely face Beto O‘Rourke, a well-funded Democrat, in the general election.
 Texas last elected a Democrat to the Senate in 1988.